-Unfortunately, the Superior Court disagrees.
+Unfortunately, the Superior Court disagrees about what happens when evidence is lost.
 In Commonwealth v.
 Williams, No. 526 WDA 2016 (Pa.
 Super.
 Ct.
 2016), the appellate Court ruled that the trial court erred in precluding a police officer from testifying as to what he saw on a surveillance video that was later accidentally destroyed by the store-owner.
 In Williams, the prosecution charged the defendant with burglarizing a pizza shop.
 Although no one was present at the time, store video cameras allegedly caught the defendant committing the burglary.
 When the store owner showed the video to one of the responding police officers, the officer apparently recognized the defendant on the video and obtained a warrant for his arrest.
 The officer also instructed the store owner to take steps to make a copy of the video for the police.

 By the time the preliminary hearing arrived, the video was lost.
 The store owner testified that he had accidently destroyed all of the video while attempting to make a copy of it.
 Nonetheless, the officer was permitted to testify that he saw the defendant on the video at the preliminary hearing, and the defendant was held for court.
 As the case approached trial, the defense filed a motion to suppress the contents of the video and to preclude the officer from describing the missing video at trial.
 The trial court conducted a hearing.
 Despite concluding that the destruction of the video was indeed an accident, the trial court issued an order precluding the officer from testifying that it was the defendant on the video of the burglary.
 The Commonwealth, without any evidence other than the video it had lost, opted to take an appeal to the Superior Court.